mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/tutorials/cd_tutorials/canary-deployment/index.md

 If you are running on Konvoy you can enable the `istio` kubeaddon in your `cluster.yaml` file.
 If you are running on a different Kubernetes distribution and installed Istio yourself, or you are using Flagger with a different service mesh, you must modify the configuration and steps in this tutorial.
 In general the steps should be quite similar, but there will be many differences in the details.

-To enable the `istio` kubeaddon, modify the addon list in your `cluster.yaml` file as follows:
+To enable the `istio` kubeaddon, modify the Addon list in your `cluster.yaml` file as follows:

 ```yaml
 - name: istio